pmetzger/simh-docs/docs/pdp10_doc.md

 networking to function.

-In standard configurations, the `KMC` requires no attention; the UNIBUS address is fixed and only one `KDP` is supported by DEC software.
+In standard configurations, the `KMC` requires no attention; the Unibus address is fixed and only one `KDP` is supported by DEC software.
 The only commands are:

 ```